antvis/G2/README.md

 - 🦍Advanced View module: with the ability to develop customized multi-dimension data analysis graphics.
 - 👬Dual-engine rendering: with the ability to switch Canvas and SVG freely.
 - 💄Visual components: interaction-oriented, elegant experience.
-- 🛡Fully embrace Typescript: Complete type definition files are provided.
+- 🛡Fully embrace TypeScript: Complete type definition files are provided.

 ## 📦 Installation